Category Archives: Bikes

 Back in Morocco, even once the front tyre was dropped to 19psi, a lot of energy was spent keeping this thing on line on the steep, loose climbs of the H.A.T.
 Luckily, minimal weight and the easy-going motor producing its own ‘traction control’ made this possible.
 And elsewhere the Serow was fine.

-I have to say the explanation still sounds a bit thin.
+I have to say the rationalising above still sounds a bit thin.
 I’m sure I’ve ridden ill-damped and poorly tyred bikes before, but something – maybe rearward weight distribution or my weight overall? – was off, though I was nowhere near the 160kg max payload stated in the manual.
 I see one bloke fitted an ebay steering damper to his Serow.
 They do say pricey off-road dampers like the Scott are enhancements rather than there to disguise unstable steering.
-I dismissed the notion that the weight of the hefty front rack and screen were an issue (that wrapped bundle is only a 500g bike cover, fyi).
-Really, it’s got to be a grand of Cogent springing that transforms the Serow – as did a grand’s worth on the CRF 300L.
+I dismissed the notion that the weight of the hefty front rack and screen were an issue (that wrapped cloth bundle below is only a 500g bike cover, fyi).
+Really, it’s got to be a grand of Cogent springing that transforms the Serow – just like a grand’s worth on the CRF 300L did the same.

 Sorted, carb’d TTR350 was dynamically loads better but ‘only’ did 75mpg, and you can see how much taller it is